hugoj0s3/jobmaster-net/README.md

 ## 📋 Overview
 JobMaster provides a architecture to handle job lifecycles.
 It is built to be transport-agnostic, supporting RDBMS (PostgreSQL, SQL Server, MySQL) and Message Brokers (NATS JetStream).

-## 🚀 Quick Start (Standalone Mode)
+## 🚀 Quick Start (Standalone Setup)
-Standalone mode is the easiest way to start.
-It uses a single database for both coordination and job storage, with no external brokers required.
+Standalone setup is the easiest way to start.
+It uses a single database connection for both coordination and job storage, with no external brokers/database required.

 ### Configuration
 Register JobMaster in your `Program.cs`.
 This sets up the database and attaches a background worker automatically.